Robert Barber ignites Cougars to 56-6 win over Idaho

 Leach questioned the team’s toughness on Monday, and said after Saturday’s game he started to see what he is looking for in the third and fourth quarters.

 “I felt like coming off those last two games we already knew what needed to be done,” Taylor said.
 “Those comments, I felt like helped out a lot because they let us know what needed to be done and needed to be done now.”

-Falk completed 21 of 36 pass attempts for 226 yards, including a 50-yard pass to Kyle Sweet to the 2-yard line.
-That connection set up WSU’s first score, a 2-yard rush by James Williams for the first score of his career.
+Falk completed 21 of 36 pass attempts for 226 yards, including a 50-yard pass to Kyle Sweet to the two-yard line.
+That connection set up WSU’s first score, a two-yard rush by James Williams for the first score of his career.
 Falk threw three total touchdown passes.

 “We just basically took what they gave us,” Falk said.
 “You put four in the box and try to cloud everything, we’re obviously going to run it.”